 Operating System - end of support

 Hosting your Hyperion products on Windows is probably the most common setup.
-184.108.40.206 and 11.1.2.x are supported to run on Microsoft Server 2012 (all service packs) and Microsoft Server 2012 R2.
+184.108.40.206 is supported to run on Microsoft Server 2012 (all service packs) and Microsoft Server 2012 R2.
 Support for Microsoft Server 2012 ended on 9 October 2018, and end of extended support for the operating system will be on 10 October 2023.
 In general, this means that your security fixes will be covered until the end of extended support with no extra costs, but no development or new design will be added during this period.

 Some of you host your EPM Hyperion products on Linux.
 If you are running 220.127.116.11 on Linux, the latest version of Oracle Unbreakable Linux is version 6.
 Version 7 is unfortunately not supported for 18.104.22.168.
 The Linux version 6 end of support is 31 March 2021.

 Database - end of support

 Microsoft SQL Server